ucestorage/GCC/README.md

 11. Now exit the application, it will ask if you want to save.
 Hit "Save"!

-12. Restart the aplication, instead of first Start, click "Load Save".
+12. Restart the application, instead of first Start, click "Load Save".

 13. Head over to Heroes tab and assign the before created items to your heroes.
-Do the same wih Leaders.
+Do the same with Leaders.

 14. Now, go to Overview or Gold Calculations and select a Deck with the Deck Chooser.

 15. See the displayed results.

-Note: Everytime you make a new Item or Deck you have to reload the savedata.
+Note: Everytime you make a new Item or Deck you have to reload the save data.